ericziethen/django-property-filter/docs/source/guide/limitations.rst

         Sqlite3 defines SQLITE_MAX_VARIABLE_NUMBER which is a limit for parameters passed to a query.

+        See "Maximum Number Of Host Parameters In A Single SQL Statement" at https://www.sqlite.org/limits.html for further details.

         Depending on the version this limit might differ.
-        By default from version 3.32.0 onwards have a default of 32766 while versions before this the limit was 999.
+        By default from version 3.32.0 onwards, sqlite should have a default of 32766 while versions before this the limit was 999.

-        See "Maximum Number Of Host Parameters In A Single SQL Statement" at https://www.sqlite.org/limits.html for further details.
+        A different limit can also be set at compile time and python is compiling their own sqlite version.

+        For example Python 3.9.1 comes with sqlite version 3.33.0 and the 999 max parameter limitation still exists

+    Because of the way django-property-filter queries the database (i.e. with a prefilterd list of primary keys), the number of sql parameters needed might exceed the set limit.

-    Django-property-filter will try to return all values if possible, but if not possible it will try to return as many as possible and log a warning message similar to::
+    Django-property-filter will try to return all values if possible, but if not possible it will try to return as many as possible limiting the sql parameters to not more than 999 and log a warning message
+    similar to::
-        WARNING:root:Only returning the first 3746 items because of max parameter limitations of Database "sqlite" with version "3.31.1"
+        WARNING:root:Only returning the first 3746 items because of max parameter limitations of Database "sqlite"

     It is possible to set a custom limit via the environment variable "USER_DB_MAX_PARAMS".
 For example the user uses a custom compiled sqlite